 Local schools are highly rated and the population is home to many young professionals.
 Dunbar Spring has a blend of suburban and urban vibes, appealing to a wide range of tastes.

 South of the city center, the suburb of Corona de Tucson has a low unemployment rate and a friendly intimate air.
 Peaceful streets are lined with attractive pale-colored Mediterranean-style houses, with most people owning their homes.
-The average resident age is 35, and the total population is around 8,000.
+The average resident age is 35, and the total population is over 9,000.
 It often ranks highly as a highly liveable area.

 There are parks, markets, shops and places of worship close to hand, as well as a number of nearby schools.

 One of the most affluent neighborhoods around Tucson, Catalina Foothills boasts luxury shopping and dining options, golf courses, parks and high-end hotels.
 Of course, as the name suggests, it’s also just a stone’s throw from the natural delights of the Catalina Mountains.
 One of the best neighborhoods in Tucson for outdoor lovers, residents have an array of adventures and active pursuits nearby, while enjoying life in a posh area.

 The population comprises a blend of young professionals and retirees, and is something of a magnet for out-of-towners looking to escape wintertime yet still have accessible skiing opportunities.
 Housing costs are substantial in Catalina Foothills.